composewell/unicode-data/README.md

 ## Unicode database version update

-To update the unicode version please update the version number in `ucd.sh`.
+To update the Unicode version please update the version number in `ucd.sh`.

-To download the unicode database, run `ucd.sh download` from the top level directory of the repo to fetch the database in `./ucd`.
+To download the Unicode database, run `ucd.sh download` from the top level directory of the repo to fetch the database in `./ucd`.

 ```